Remove Grease from Carpet

 Synthetic carpets, such as this Boloria Democracy DIY Carpet Runner, are often treated to resist surface staining, so that grease stain may be removed faster than you think.
 If your carpet is a natural fiber such as wool, you may find that it absorbs a stain more easily, but it is still possible to remove stains and grease from natural fabrics.
 In fact, treating it with a natural product is often recommended.
 Many carpets these days are treated with special finishes to help prevent everyday staining such as grease, wine, or chocolate.

-- Try to blot as much of the grease as possible before using other products as this will help remove the stain quicker and reduce the risk of spreading it over a larger area.
+- Try to blot as much of the grease as possible before using other products as this will help remove the stains quicker and reduce the risk of spreading it over a larger area.

 - Use a blunt knife to scrape away any surface grease, leaving you with less grease to deal with overall.